Optical geometries: Generalised optical geometries

 and is related to $g$ via \eqref{eq:optical-metric} where

 Hence, the geometric structure \eqref{item:gen_opt-G} gives rise to a generalised optical structure. \end{proof}

 Thus, we can view a generalised optical structure on a smooth manifold $\mc{M}$ as a $G$-structure where the structure group $H$, say, of the frame bundle of $\mc{M}$ is reduced from $\mbf{SL}(n+2,\R)$ (or $\mbf{GL}(n+2, \R)$ if we drop the assumption that $\mc{M}$ is oriented) to the closed Lie subgroup $H$ that stabilises the distribution filtration \eqref{eq:filt} together with a conformal structure on its associated screen bundle.
 From the proof of Theorem \ref{prop:gen-opt-G-str}, we see that $H$ has dimension $\frac{1}{2}n(n+3)+4$.
-The generalised optical geometry $(\mc{M},K,\mbf{o})$ is integrable as a $G$-structure if and only if there exist local coordinates $\{u, v, x^i\}$ on $\mc{M}$ and a metric $g$ in $\mbf{o}$ and a section $k$ of $K$ such that \begin{enumerate} \item $g = 2 \d u \, \d v + h_{i j} \d x^i \, \d x^j$, where $h_{i j}$ is the standard Euclidean metric on $\R^n$, i.e., $g$ is the Minkowski metric, and \item $k = \frac{\partial}{\partial v}$. \end{enumerate}
+The generalised optical geometry $(\mc{M},K,\mbf{o})$ is integrable as a $G$-structure if and only if there exist local coordinates $(u, v, x^i)$ on $\mc{M}$ and a metric $g$ in $\mbf{o}$ and a section $k$ of $K$ such that \begin{enumerate} \item $g = 2 \d u \, \d v + \delta_{i j} \d x^i \, \d x^j$, where $\delta_{i j}$ is the standard Euclidean metric on $\R^n$, i.e., $g$ is the Minkowski metric, and \item $k = \frac{\partial}{\partial v}$. \end{enumerate}

-The following theorem generalises a result in dimension four given in \cite{Robinson1985} to higher dimensions. \begin{theorem} Let $(\mc{M},K,\mbf{o})$ be a generalised optical geometry with congruence of null curves $\mc{K}$.
-Then the following statements are equivalent: \begin{enumerate} \item There exists a torsion-free linear connection compatible with $\mbf{o}$. \item $\mc{K}$ is a non-twisting non-shearing congruence of null geodesics. \end{enumerate} Further, in dimension six and higher, $(\mc{M},K,\mbf{o})$ is integrable as a $G$-structure if and only if any of the conditions \eqref{item:lin_conn} and \eqref{item:non-sh-non-sh-cong} holds together with the condition
+The following theorem generalises a result in dimension four given in \cite{Robinson1985} to higher dimensions. \begin{thm} Let $(\mc{M},K,\mbf{o})$ be a generalised optical geometry with congruence of null curves $\mc{K}$.
+Then the following statements are equivalent: \begin{enumerate} \item There exists a torsion-free linear connection compatible with $\mbf{o}$. \item $\mc{K}$ is a non-twisting non-shearing congruence of null geodesics. \end{enumerate} Further, in dimension four ($n=2$), $(\mc{M},K,\mbf{o})$ is integrable as a $G$-structure if and only if any of the conditions \eqref{item:lin_conn} and \eqref{item:non-sh-non-sh-cong} holds.

+In dimensions six and higher ($n>3$), in the neighbourhood of any point in $\mc{M}$, there exists smooth functions $u$ and $v$ such that \begin{itemize} \item $\frac{\partial}{\partial v}$ spans $K$, \item $\d u$ annihilates $K^\perp$, \item $\mbf{o}$ contains the metric $g = 2 \d u \d v + \ul{h}$, where $\ul{h}$ is a family of conformally flat metrics smoothly parametrised by $u$. \end{itemize} if and only if any of the conditions \eqref{item:lin_conn} and \eqref{item:non-sh-non-sh-cong} holds together with the condition